rstropek/GitHubEduWorkshop/hands-on-labs/pages/readme.md

 1. Create a new repository *ghedu-pages-jekyll*

-1. In your repository's *Settings*, [activate GitHub Pages for the *master* branch](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/)
+1. In your repository's *Settings*, [activate GitHub Pages for the *main* branch](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/)

 ## Site Configuration